fionaharia/ConnectiFy/README.md

 ## **ConnectiFy - where every click connects you!**

-_A social media fullstack application made using MERN stack_
+_A social media fullstack responsive application made using MERN stack_

 ### **Features**
 1. Authorization